 How Are Attorney Fees Handled?

-Most personal injury attorneys work on a "contingency fee" basis—you pay nothing upfront, and the attorney only gets paid if they recover money for you.
+I work on a "contingency fee" basis, like most personal injury lawyers.
+You pay nothing upfront, and I only get paid if I recover money for you.

 Example: If your attorney takes a 33% contingency fee and recovers $100,000 for you, the attorney receives $33,000 and you receive $67,000.
 If no money is recovered, you owe nothing.